mdn/content/files/en-us/web/api/htmlelement/spellcheck/index.md

 ## Value

-A boolean value that is `true` if spell and grammar of the text content in the element may be be checked, or may inherit from its parent element, `false` otherwise.
+A boolean value that is `true` if spell and grammar of the text content in the element may be be checked, `false` otherwise.

 ## Examples